China Probably Won’t Use Real Estate to Boost Economy, Analysts Say

-Compared with previous reports, the mention of the housing market was brief this year.
+Compared with previous government work reports, the mention of the housing market was brief this year.
 China will “better address people’s housing needs, require local governments to shoulder primary responsibility, reform and improve housing market and support systems, and sustain the steady and healthy development of real estate markets,” the government report said, adding that it will continue the shantytown redevelopment project without setting a numeric target.

 The lack of an explicit target for shantytown redevelopment, in contrast to the previous five years, reflects concerns that the program had contributed to rapid property price gains in lower-tier cities last year, according to a report by Societe Generale.